 To celebrate Scotland’s Year of Coasts and Waters 2020 this exhibition looks at castles along Scotland’s Western Seaboard that have a particular association with Clan Donald.
 As Lords of the Isles in medieval times, Clan Donald commanded the sea routes that were vital to maintaining power over this wild and inaccessible country.
 Their castles are touchstones to a remarkable period in Scotland’s history.

 Using prints, drawings and maps from the museum archive, as well as photography and film, the exhibition traces the evolution of the clan’s castles from 10th century fortification to 19th century mansion house.
-Featured castles include the ancient Lordship seat of Finlaggan on Islay, the 13th century Hall House of Ardtornish, the ruined mansion of Ormacleit on South Uist, and Castle Camus (Knock Castle) on Skye – the site of bloody inter-clan rivalry and evocative legend.
+Featured castles include the ancient Lordship seat of Finlaggan on Islay; Scotland’s the earliest surviving stone castle, Castle Sween in Argyll; the ruined tower house of Ormacleit on South Uist; and Castle Camus (Knock Castle) on Skye – the site of bloody inter-clan rivalry and evocative legend.
 Along the way we encounter characters and stories associated with the castles such the Warrior Queen Scathach of Dunscaith, and castle-builder Amie MacRuari.